Dataset of changes in viscosity of Escherichia albertii cultures during storage at room temperature

 Steps to reproduce

 The strains were isolated and identified as E. albertii at Sapporo Clinical Laboratory and transferred to this institution on a Mueller–Hinton S (Eiken, Tochigi, Japan) test tube medium.
-These transferred strains were cultured in a Luria–Bertani (LB; Sigma-Aldrich Japan, Tokyo, Japan) broth and a Heart infusion (HI) agar medium (Eiken, Tochigi, Japan) on the day of delivery, stored at room temperature in a Casitone medium (Eiken, Tochigi, Japan) and frozen at -80°C in the Microbank (Iwaki, Tokyo, Japan) according to the manufacturer's instructions.
-The transferred strains that had changed to a viscous consistency after four months of storage at room temperature on Casitone medium (strains with viscosity change) were included.
-The positive control was a stool-derived strain that had been viscous since the transfer (referred as viscous strain), and the other controls were E. albertii JCM17328, E. coli ATCC25922, and E. coli strains from diarrhea-derived stool samples. ・Biochemical characterization and antimicrobial susceptibility testing ・Effect of subculture on string testing The viscosity-altered strains stored in Casitone medium and Microbanks were incubated in LB broth at 37°C for 24 h after five months of storage.
+These transferred strains were cultured in a LB (Sigma-Aldrich Japan, Tokyo, Japan) broth and a Heart infusion (HI) agar medium (Eiken, Tochigi, Japan) on the day of delivery, stored at room temperature in a Casitone medium (Eiken, Tochigi, Japan) and frozen at -80°C in the Microbank (Iwaki, Tokyo, Japan) according to the manufacturer's instructions.
+The transferred strains that had changed to a viscous consistency after four months of storage at room temperature on Casitone medium (strains with viscosity change) were included. ・Biochemical characterization and antimicrobial susceptibility testing Antimicrobial susceptibility was determined using the Kirby–Bauer disk diffusion method.
+The antibiotics were used ofloxacin, ciprofloxacin, erythromycin, fosfomycin, and tetracycline (Sensi disk, BD Fukushima, Japan).
+The diameters of the inhibition zones were interpreted according to the CLSI guidelines. ・Effect of subculture on string testing The viscosity-altered strains stored in Casitone medium and Microbanks were incubated in LB broth at 37°C for 24 h.
 Then the bacterial solution was diluted such that 100–200 colonies developed on standard agar plates (Nissui, Tokyo, Japan) and incubated at 37°C for 24 h.
 String test was performed on all colonies, and a string of 5 mm or higher was considered to be positive for viscosity.
-Then, one viscous and one non-viscous colony from the medium were each inoculated into LB broth and grown to a concentration of McFarland Standard 0.5 at 37°C. The cultured medium was then diluted such that 100–200 colonies grew on standard agar plates and incubated at 37°C for 24 h.
-The string test was then repeated on the colonies.
-This process was repeated for up to six subcultures. ・Effect of storage time on viscosity change ・Effect of casitone concentration on viscosity change during storage at room temperature
+Then, one viscous and one non-viscous colony from the medium were each inoculated into LB broth and grown to a concentration of McFarland 0.5 at 37°C. The cultured medium was then diluted such that 100–200 colonies grew on standard agar plates and incubated similarly.
+The string test was then repeated on the colonies. ・Effect of storage time on viscosity change The effect of storage duration at room temperature was examined using Casitone medium.
+The strains were incubated in LB broth at 37°C for 24 h, and the culture solution was diluted so that 100–200 colonies would develop on a standard agar plate.
+Twenty non-viscous colonies grown on the medium were picked and stored on the Casitone medium.
+After 1-3 months, the string test was performed using the abovementioned process. ・Effect of casitone concentration on viscosity change during storage at room temperature We prepared media with casitone concentrations of 0.1, 0.5, 1, 2, and 10% to examine the effect of casitone on the change in viscosity.
+Ten non-viscous colonies were inoculated into each medium at different casitone concentrations and stored at room temperature after incubation at 37°C for 24 h.
+The string test was performed to analyze the viscosity.

 Institutions